Screening technology for wastewater, process water and liquids with Roto-Sieve rotary drum screens

 Roto-Sieve shipyard project

-Roto-Sieve rotating drum screen: water screening system for wastewater and process water treatment – screening technology for particle separation :
+Roto-Sieve rotary drum screen: water screening system for wastewater and process water treatment – screening technology for particle separation :

-Benefits using Roto-Sieve® rotating drum screens in wastewater treatment applications
+Benefits using Roto-Sieve® rotary drum screens in wastewater treatment applications

-There are many advantages using Roto-Sieve® rotating drum screens in wastewater treatment applications, especially in the preliminary treatment traject.
+There are many advantages using Roto-Sieve® rotary drum screens in wastewater treatment applications, especially in the preliminary treatment traject.
 Also for fine screening, septic screening, sludge screening, sludge thickening, process water screening.

 - self-cleaning, so minimal maintenance